 III.B.1.
-The number of available fellow positions in the program must be at least one per year.
-(Detail)
+There must be a minimum of two fellows in the program at all times.
+(Core)

 Background and Intent: Programs are required to request approval of all complement changes, whether temporary or permanent, by the Review Committee through ADS.
 Permanent increases require prior approval from the Review Committee and temporary increases may also require approval.
 Specialty-specific instructions for requesting a complement increase are found in the "Documents and Resources" page of the applicable specialty section of the ACGME website.